 - View Windows and Mac system applications in a separate list

-- Improved pathname display
+- Improved display of path names

 Web Policy Improvements